MB92 Barcelona has reorganised its operations department in drive to increase efficiency

 1. fire prevention;

+3. ensuring yacht crews are prepared to respond to a fire.
 Continue reading “RMI alerts on fire incidents onboard commercial yachts”

 Registered Marine Coatings Inspector standard five year revalidation gets underway

-Until the Registered Marine Coatings Inspectors (RMCI) standard was introduced in late 2014, there were no specific qualifications for marine coatings Inspectors – especially in the superyacht, leisure and pleasure vessel sectors.
+Until the Registered Marine Coatings Inspector (RMCI) standard was introduced in late 2014, there were no specific qualifications for marine coatings Inspectors – especially in the superyacht, leisure and pleasure vessel sectors.
 Over that period more than 120 industry professionals have achieved the qualification.

 The formal RMCI qualification is a collaboration between the International Council of Marine Industry Associations (ICOMIA) and the International Institute of Marine Surveying (IIMS), in conjunction with the SuperYacht Builders Association (SYBAss) and managed by the Marine Surveying Academy (MSA).
 The course, the qualification and the certification system were produced in response to the request from these bodies and industry.